 The Pixel Slate was announced in October 2018 as Made by Google’s first tablet and flagship, touch-only Chrome OS device.
-After two years, the Pixel Slate is now out of stock in the three countries it launched in and looks to be discontinued.
+After two years, the Pixel Slate is now out of stock and discontinued in the three countries it launched in.

 The top-right corner is home to a Pixel Imprint fingerprint sensor that doubles as the power button, while there are USB-C ports on either side of the device that charges the 48Wh battery rated for up to 12 hours of use.

 Powered by Intel processors, there were originally five variations.
 The entry $599 model at launch was powered by an Intel Celeron with 4GB of RAM and 32GB of storage.
 For $100 more, you got the same chip with double the memory and eMMC.
 While Google was aiming for affordability, those two offerings were panned performance-wise.
 For the last year or so of the Pixel Slate’s life, three models were offered at adjusted prices:

 - $499: 8th Gen Intel Core m3, 8GB RAM, 64GB SSD